How to Become a Movie Producer: Education and Career Roadmap

 Find out how to become a movie producer.
 Research the education and training requirements and learn about the experience you need to advance your career in movie production.

 Movie producers hire starring actors and important crew members, secure financing for film projects, select scripts, oversee idea development and choose directors.
-Prospective movie producers need creativity, drive, the ability to tolerate stress, a sharp business sense and knowledge of films and the film industry.
+Prospective movie producers need creativity, drive, a sharp business sense and knowledge of films and the film industry.
 This job can come with prestige and high pay for a select few, but for most it does not.
 The work hours are long, and stress related to deadlines are common in this profession.